SleekView for PublishPress Permissions

 Common questions about SleekView for PublishPress Permissions

 Yes.
 Any filtered view can be exported as CSV with the columns and order you see on screen.
+Most security teams use this to bundle quarterly reviews into a single attachment for compliance, with role, operation and item type as the canonical sort.

 Pricing